LokiLuciferase/phenotrex/README.rst

 Advanced Usage
 ~~~~~~~~~~~~~~
-For training, evaluation and introspection of phenotrex models on user data, please refer to the
+For training, evaluation and explanation of phenotrex models on user data, please refer to the
 full usage tutorial `here`_.

 .. _PhenDB: https://www.phendb.org/